-- DO elevate your feet above the level of your heart for one hour twice a day early after discharge and when there is an increase in swelling. - DO work to gain maximum motion of your hip during the first six to eight weeks after surgery.
+- DO elevate your feet above the level of your heart for one hour twice a day early after discharge and when there is an increase in swelling. - DO work to gain maximum motion of your knee during the first six to eight weeks after surgery.
+Regaining your motion is painful and unpleasant following knee surgery.
 Every effort you make now helps you achieve your goal for improved movement.
-Home exercises are a big part of the success of your surgery. - DO stay active you should take daily walks and increase your distance as your strength improves. - DO sit in a chair with arms that provides support for sitting or standing.
+Home exercises are a big part of the success of your surgery. - DO stay active when your therapist says you are ready, you should take daily walks and increase your distance as your strength improves. - DO sit in a chair with arms that provides support for sitting or standing. - DO NOT kneel until approved by your orthopaedic surgeon.